qdrant/qdrant/README.md

 ### Filtering

 Qdrant supports key-value payload associated with vectors.
-Not only stores payload but also allows filter results based on payload values.
+It does not only store payload but also allows filter results based on payload values.
-It allows any combinations of `should`, `must` and `must_not` conditions, but unlike ElasticSearch post-filtering, Qdrant guarantees all relevant vectors are retrieved.
+It allows any combinations of `should`, `must`, and `must_not` conditions, but unlike ElasticSearch post-filtering, Qdrant guarantees all relevant vectors are retrieved.

 ### Rich data types